There are several benefits of bodyweight training. The most notable of these is that it doesn’t require the use of

-One of the primary benefits of bodyweight training is that it doesn’t usually requires any exercise equipment.
+One of the primary benefits of bodyweight training is that it doesn’t usually require any exercise equipment.

 You won’t have the expense of buying fitness tools or machines or joining a gym, and you won’t have to find room to house exercise equipment.
 This makes bodyweight exercises without equal if you are living in accommodation with extremely limited space.

 Another benefit to this type of workout is that with no need to assemble exercise equipment, you will be able to get started right away.
 Your workouts will be shorter too, as you will be able to transition between the various exercises without needing to move from one exercise machine to another or swap fitness tools to target a different muscle group.

 Bodyweight exercises such as Tricep Dips or beginner level Split Squats will benefit from incorporating a bench, chair or bed.

 While not all bodyweight exercises are low-impact, many are.
 Examples include Lunges, Squats, Push-Ups, Wall Sits, Planks, Side Planks, Mountain Climbers, Tricep Dips, Bear Crawls, and Stair Sprints.
 These exercises are gentle on the joints for most people, even those who suffer from inflammatory disorders and joint pain.